Buyzooka/bzoo/README.md

-# CPU Coin token
+# Buyzooka Token

-Smart contracts for the BuyzookaToken ecosystem token (see BuyzookaToken.io and mediarich.io).
+Smart contracts for the BuyzookaToken ecosystem token (see buyzooka.io and join.buyzooka.io).

 Core to BuyzookaToken is an implementation of a fully-featured vesting token.